CoffeeVampir3/GraphifyPro/README.md

 # GraphifyPro

-This code is provided for instructional purposes only.
+This code is incomplete, use for instructional purposes only.